 Lake Colac largely dried out during the Millennium Drought and again during 2015-16.
 Discharges from the Colac Water Reclamation Plant are important as one of the major sources of water for the lake during dry periods, and will become increasingly important under a hotter, drier climate in future.

 Connection of the Colac system to the Geelong, Golden Plains, Bellarine and Surf Coast system in 2017 means that Colac's water supply is secure for at least the next 30 years.
-The graph shows an upgrade is not required until 2054 under a high climate change scenario.
-The table shows the extent of the gap between supply and demand from then on (in millions of litres of water per year).

 Colac supply and demand forecast